Poetry

 a narrative poem telling a story a person or event often about love usually told in rhymed stanzas and which includes a repeated refrain.
 Ballads are often sung.

-ballad stanza –
+Ballad stanza –

 a stanza of four lines (quatrain) with the second and fourth lines rhyming

-concrete poem –
+Concrete poem –

 a poem whose words or letters are laid out on the page to reflect the theme of the poem.